jojobear2020/Amazon_Vine_Analysis/README.md

 •	As we see from the results above, only 463 reviews were paid (Vine).

-•	On a contrary 25,094 reviews were unpaid (non-Vine).
+•	On a contrary, 25,094 reviews were unpaid (non-Vine).

 •	Out of all paid (Vine) reviews only 202 (43.63%) were 5-star.